isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 41.&nbsp;At the outset, our focus and the intent is to empower victims.
 It is a very victim-centric approach.
 Today, if you look at the example of the one victim who tried to speak to the platform – you heard the stats that Minister Josephine cited earlier, it is very difficult, and they are pretty much powerless today.

 {:start="42"}
 42.&nbsp;At the Government level, we have the Broadcasting Act, the Protection from Online Falsehoods and Manipulation Act, and the Online Criminal Harms Act that empower the Government to act in a variety of ways.
 OSRA provisions will empower private persons to obtain relief, and Members might therefore be aware that Clause 4 makes it clear that a public agency cannot commence claims under the Statutory Torts framework.
-This is a private citizen’s private remedy.&nbsp;
+This is a private citizen’s private remedy.

 {:start="43"}
 43.&nbsp;I will now explain the types of online harms covered by the Statutory Torts.